LisaHackett97/MS1-Dog-Daycare/README.md

 - Be able to view the site on mobile/desktop/tablet.
   - User can view the site on mobile/tablet/laptop/desktop screensizes without issues.
+  - I have added some line breaks within the paragraphs of content.
+This enables user to more easily view content, especially on smaller mobile devices.

 - Be able to access all pages and navigate without confusion, without too many clicks.